projectcalico/calico/docs/Orchestrators.md

  1. Calico service instantiation
      -  Instantiate an etcd cluster, with ideally with proxies on each Docker compute host.
-     -  Bring up one instance of the `calico-master` service using `calicoctl`
      -  Bring up one instance of the `calico-node` service on each Docker compute host in the cluster.
 This is also accomplished using `calicoctl`
  2. Redirect Docker Remote API requests to `calico-node`.
     - `calico-node` exposes the Docker Remote API on port 2377, using [Powerstrip][] to trap the container create/start/stop/destroy events and program the network.